Business Central Essentials vs Premium User Licenses

 3. Scheduling

 If you require machine level scheduling and loading for your facility – you almost certainly need Production Management in Business Central.
 The Assembly Management modules in Business Central do not have a robust scheduling capability.
-You can sequence and plan your assemblies, and use that to dispatch work to your facility.
+You can sequence and plan your assemblies and use that to dispatch work to your facility.
 You can have a due date for an assembly.
 The ability to schedule individual pieces of equipment or departments using Assemblies is very limited (almost non-existent).

 4. Outsourced Manufacturing

-The last and most important factor in the Business Central premium vs essential decision is whether your business does or wants outsourced manufacturing capabilities.
+The last and most important factor in the Business Central Essentials vs Premium decision is whether your business does or wants outsourced manufacturing capabilities.
 This is much harder to do with Assemblies – and requires “ugly” workarounds to achieve.
-It can be done – but in general, if you are sending materials out to contractors to have work done on them, you are going to need Production Management in Business Central.
+It is easy to handle outsourcing with Projects or Production Orders.

 Manufacturing Walkthrough Video

-Choosing Business Central premium vs essential licenses can be a bit complicated if you are a manufacturing company.
+Choosing Business Central Premium vs Essential licenses can be a bit complicated if you are a manufacturing company.
 This video outlines several of the points that we’ve discussed in this blog and gives a reasonably brief high-level overview of most of these concepts.

 Conclusion

 Hopefully, this document helps manufacturing companies that are looking at or considering a Microsoft Business Central implementation.
-Choosing between Business Central premium vs essential licenses is a fairly big decision and definitely impacts the costs of the project.
+Choosing between Business Central Premium vs Essential licenses is a fairly big decision and definitely impacts the costs of the project.

 At Sabre, we usually recommend that smaller manufacturing companies making their first move to an ERP system (especially where they have limited staff time and resources) use Assembly Management to start.
-Although Assembly Production BOM is two different modules, upgrading from one to the other is not a massive exercise.
+Although Assembly Production BOM has two different modules, upgrading from one to the other is not a massive exercise.

-Migrating bills of materials from Assembly Management to Production Management in Business Central is actually a fairly easy process.
-It can be done easily by exporting the Assembly BOM details into Excel, making small changes, and re-importing the same into Production BOM.
+Migrating bills of materials from Assembly Management to Production Management in Business Central is a fairly easy process.
+It can be done easily by exporting the Assembly BOM details into Excel, making small changes, and re-importing the same into the Production BOM.

 Sabre offers our Bronze manufacturing Microsoft Business Central implementation pricing in the $30,000-$35,000 range depending on the type of manufacturing.
 This usually involves using Assembly Management.
-Customers who need production management are typically about 50% more expensive to implement as the features and functions are much more complicated, and more deeply integrated into the system,
+Customers who need production management are typically about 50% more expensive to implement as the features and functions are much more complicated, and more deeply integrated into the system.

 Need some help?